 Welcome to Part Three of Talking Human Rights’ special series Palestinian Gandhi on Trial with our guest, Issa Amro.

 In this episode, we go deeper into Issa’s case before an Israeli military court, and deeper into the legal system that relentlessly targets him while offering him little in the way of recourse.
-This targeting of Issa has been categorized by some human rights groups as “legal harassment,” as it is perpetrated by legal authorities, and by those who have the law on their side.
-Perhaps after hearing Issa’s story, you may start to see legal harassment in other contexts as well, as it is a common strategy used to keep activists like Issa stressed, busy, and away from their work.
+This targeting of Issa has been categorized by some human rights groups as “legal harassment,” perpetrated by legal authorities, and by those who have the law on their side.

 Please see below for transcripts and resources on all we discuss in this packed episode.
 Thank you for being with us!

 Heather: In the cover image for this episode, you see Issa surrounded, up against a wall, with his hands behind his back.
 You see men in uniforms and some with cameras.
-The location is Shuhada Street, which, as we covered in the last episode, was once the main shopping area in Hebron, that has now been almost entirely shut down by the occupying military.
-Behind the crowd, you can glimpse the settlement of Beit Hadassah, which is located on Shuhada Street, and is a central reason for the closure of the street.
+The location is Shuhada Street.
+As we discussed in the last episode, Shuhada Street was once the main shopping area in Hebron, that has now been almost entirely shut down by the occupying military.
+Behind the crowd, you can glimpse the Israeli settlement of Beit Hadassah, which is located on Shuhada Street, and is a central reason for the closure of the street.
 The businesses and homes along Shuhada Street have been cleared out and the people have been cleared out, in order to clear a path for a very small population of Israeli settlers, two of whom you also see in this photo.

 Heather: I asked Issa to tell me what is happening in this photo, starting with… Are you in handcuffs?

 Heather: And we can actually see this settler violence much better, I think, if we look at the video that was taken of this incident.
-So what can we see in this video, Issa?
+Can you talk about what we see in this video, Issa?

 [Note: You can see the video here.]

-Heather: It’s impressive how calm you are as she smacks you in the face, and the other settler, the male settler, is kind of ramming into you and your fellow activists.
+Heather: It is impressive how calm you remain as she smacks you in the face, and the other settler, the male settler, is kind of ramming into you and your fellow activists.
 But who are these other men in this photo?
 Who is this man in uniform here?

 Issa: He is an Israeli police man.